 |I am thinking about going on The HCG Diet|

-Lately, I've discovered that sugar seems to be a greater culprit than starches.
+Lately, I've realized that sugar affects my blood glucose levels more than starches do.
 I have been getting sugar from places I didn't realize like:

 - Lawry's garlic salt

 - Lawry's seasoning salt

 I never thought about what did or didn't have sugar, especially since I was able to eat it while remaining gluten free.
 That doesn't seem to be the case anymore.

 Once my glucose levels stabilize, I'm also going to take a closer look at the HCG Diet.